Smarsh/csre-utils/README.md

-# jbrink-utils
+# csre-utils
-Utilities I wrote.
+Utilities written by members of the CSRE team.
+Share and enjoy!